'No surprises' in Galthie's France team for Ireland trip

 "It was the case for Anthony, who had a great game in Rome."

-The match against Ireland in Dublin takes place less than seven months out from the start of the World Cup, which France will host.
+The match against Ireland takes place less than seven months out from the start of the World Cup, which France will host.

 Team (15-1)